awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-databases.md

 + `CreateTime` – Timestamp\.

   The time at which the metadata database was created in the catalog\.
++ `CreateTableDefaultPermissions` – An array of [PrincipalPermissions](#aws-glue-api-catalog-databases-PrincipalPermissions) objects\.

+  Creates a set of default permissions on the table for principals\.

 ## DatabaseInput Structure<a name="aws-glue-api-catalog-databases-DatabaseInput"></a>